5 Natural Remedies for Sinus Headache Straight From Kitchen

 Boil up to 2 liters of water along with a couple of drops of clove oil.
 Mix squashed mint leaves and a few drops of eucalyptus oil.
 If you cannot find oils, put a fistful of eucalyptus and cloves in boiling water.
 Steam your face with this water for 10-15 minutes.
 Repeat the same process twice a day daily to see improvement.
 The blockage will clear within a few days.
 To remove the residual symptoms repeat the process once every week.

 Ginger is an ultimate cure for cough, cold, and sinusitis since ages.
 Be it beverages, salads, or dishes, ginger is an absolute favorite of the Indian subcontinent.
-Its medicinal properties provide relief in severe sinus infection episode.
+Its medicinal properties provide relief in severe sinus infection episodes.
 To cure sinusitis, have one teaspoon of fresh ginger juice mixed with honey twice daily.
 Ginger is one of the best natural remedies for sinus headache in addition to curing common cough and cold.

 It contains decongestant and expectorant properties, which unclog the sinus cavity and provide relief in the long run.
 Its influenza-busting property that incorporates vitamin C, a few proteins, selenium, sulfur, and others offer support to battle against the disease-causing microscopic organisms.